KostasValeckas/BarchelorThesisFiles/binned data/readme.txt

-Rebinned data used to test PypeIt on GW170817  X-Shooter data, for different dates of observations
+Rebinned data used to test PypeIt and PyReduce on GW170817  X-Shooter data, for different dates of observations

-The rebinning script is can be found in this repository: rebinner.py
+The rebinning script can be found in this repository: rebinner.py

 All raw data can be found at: